-The Reina Group MD, Ricky Reina is undertaking a extraordinary challenge to raise money for the Atlantic Avengers Trust and following in the footsteps of Christopher Columbus.
+The Reina Group MD, Ricky Reina completed an extraordinary challenge last year and rowed the Atlantic following in the footsteps of Christopher Columbus.

 In 1493 Christopher Columbus sailed from Cadiz on his second voyage to Antigua, with 17 ships and 1200 men.
 The Atlantic Avengers, are following this route leaving on 17th November 2018.

 One rowing boat, 3800 nautical miles, and just 2 extraordinary men